seoyoungjin/testime/README.md

 IBus is almost standard input protocol, so I thought it would be well managed, but there's no protocol description.
-Furthermore python source code in github was also an old version, so it dosen't work.
+Furthermore python source code in github was also old version, so it dosen't work.

 - It's hard to understand for me because IBus highly depends on GLib/Gnome.
 - it hides the dbus protocol.

-After a few attempts I give up making a protype with IBus and I decided to make it with DBus protocol.
+After a few attempts I give up making a protype with IBus and I decided to make it with direct DBus protocol.
 TT

-# DBus
+# DBus library and python bindings

 There are many dbus implementations and python bindings.

-- libdubs
+- libdbus
 - GDBus
 - QtDBus
 - sd-dbus

-- python-dbus (old?)
+- dbus-python
 - pydbus
 - pysdbus
-- QtDBus with PyQt5
+- QtDBus with PyQt5 / PySide2

+After triral and error, I selected dbus-python and PySide2.

 ## DConf

+I want to know current cnnfiguration of IBus hangul.
+But it seems to store setting data to DConf inseat of DBus property.

 ```
 dconf list /org/freedesktop/ibus/engine/hangul/